MChromiak/Code_Samples/README.md

 just a source folder) in a way that allows you to conveniently edit your code after its installed to the (virtual) environment and have the changes take effect immediately. <br />
-Note that it is highly recommended to use:
+Note that it is highly recommended to rather use:
  * `pip install .` (install) and
  * `pip install -e <path>` (developer install) to install packages from path (or from [remote repo](https://packaging.python.org/tutorials/installing-packages/#installing-from-vcs)),